 Beginning last fall, UF changed the way it held graduation ceremonies with one a University-wide ceremony at Ben Hill Griffin Stadium and one in various locations depending on the college your student was receiving their degree from.
 This same type of ceremony will take place on Saturday, May 4, 2019, from 8:30 am – 11 am.
-For the Fall 2018 commencement, Rock legend Stephen Stills and Arts Dean Onye Ozuzu were the commencement speakers.
+For the Spring 2019 commencement, the speaker at the University-wide commencement will be bestselling author, James Patterson.
 Students will not be individually recognized at this ceremony.
 No tickets will be required for the university-wide ceremonies but you may need them for the individual college ceremonies.
-For the university-wide ceremony, there will be no limit on the number of guests allowed and seating will be on a first come, first serve basis.
+Seating will be on a first come, first serve basis.
+Remember to keep in mind that the stadium does have a clear bag policy and prohibited items.
+Click here to make sure you are aware of those items not allowed.

 Another change is that the college recognition ceremonies will now be located at various venues throughout the campus.
 Click here to find where your student’s college is holding their ceremony.
 If they are being held at the O’Connell Center, make sure you know their list of prohibited items including oversized bags.